 - My Account

 The word Negro is discussed on this date's Registry.
 This article and its references are written to add to the history of this word.

-Negro means "black" in both Spanish and Portuguese languages, is derived from the Latin word niger of the same meaning.
+Negro means "black" in Spanish and Portuguese and is derived from the Latin word niger, of the same meaning.
 The term "negro", literally the Spanish and Portuguese to refer to Black Africans and people with that heritage used “black.”
-From the 18th century to the mid-20th century, "negro" (later capitalized) was considered the correct and proper term for African Americans.
+From the 18th to the mid-20th century, "negro" (later capitalized) was considered the correct and proper term for African Americans.
 It fell out of favor by the 1970s in the United States.

 The word has had a similar history in languages such as Italian.
-Currently in Italy, using the term "negro" to refer to a Black person would be considered a racist insult, suggestive of fascist opinions.
+In Italy, using the term "negro" to refer to a Black person would be considered a racist insult, suggesting fascist opinions.
 Yet, in Portuguese, the socially accepted term nowadays is "negro" (literally, "black"), while "preto" (meaning, in this context, "black-skinned") usually is seen as a possible insult because of societal color bias.
-But, today some Portuguese people and Portuguese-speaking Blacks prefer the term preto in opposition to Branco (white), then negro (that also can mean "dirty").
-In French, nègre was the word generally used in the 19th century and earlier times to describe Black persons of African origin.
-It now has heavy colonial undertones, and the word noir (literally, "black") is always used instead, except occasionally when specifically discussing slavery or colonialism, or when nègre is used as slang for ghostwriters.
+But, today, some Portuguese people and Portuguese-speaking blacks prefer the term preto in opposition to Branco (white), then negro (that also can mean "dirty").
+In French, nègre was generally used in the 19th century and earlier to describe black persons of African origin.
+It now has heavy colonial undertones, and the word noir (literally, "black") is always used instead, except occasionally when specifically discussing slavery or colonialism or when nègre is used as slang for ghostwriters.